entrope/srnx/Succinct_RINEX.md

 The `SATE` payload lists the observation times and codes for a single satellite.
-It consists of the satellite name with a trailing '\0' byte, SLEB128 file offsets for each observation code's `SOCD` block (relative to the start of the `SATE` block), and epoch presence data, in that order.
+It consists of the satellite name with a trailing '\0' byte, SLEB128 file offsets for each observation code's `SOCD` chunk (relative to the start of the `SATE` chunk's FOURCC), and epoch presence data, in that order.
-The number of signals is controlled by the `RHDR` payload.
+The number of signals is controlled by the `RHDR` chunk payload.
 A zero file offset means that signal was never observed.

 `SATE` chunks at different places in a file MUST NOT have the same name.

-### Signal epoch presence
+### Satellite epoch presence

-The epoch presence data is represented as a ULEB128 count-minus-1 of runs, followed by interleaved counts-minus-1 of how many epochs the satellite was absent and present, in that order.
+The epoch presence data within a `SATE` chunk is represented as a count-minus-1 of runs, followed by interleaved counts-minus-1 of how many epochs the satellite was absent and present, in that order.
+All of these count-minus-1 values are encoded as ULEB128s.

+For example, if this consists of the values `1 2 5 4 6`, the satellite
+was observed during two (1+1) spans of epochs:
-For example, if this consists of the values 0 2 5, the satellite was observed for six (5+1) epochs, starting at the third (2+1) epoch described in the `EPOC` chunk.
+ - six (5+1) epochs starting at the third (2+1) epoch described in the `EPOC` chunk, and
+ - seven (6+1) epochs starting at the 14th epoch (4+1 epochs after the
+   last epoch in the first span).

 ## <a name="socd"></a>SOCD: Satellite observation code data